Pursuing IVF fertility treatments? 5 critical questions to ask your IVF lab

 |

-As the Lab Supervisor at Collab Fertility and an embryologist for a decade, I understand the importance of leveraging scientifically advanced, evidence-based equipment and methods to achieve positive fertility outcomes.
-It is a great honor to help people grow their families at our Bay Area fertility clinic and state-of-the-art IVF lab.
+As the Lab Director at Collab Fertilty and with more than three decades of experience in assisted reproduction, I understand the importance of leveraging scientifically advanced, evidence-based equipment and methods to achieve positive fertility outcomes.
+It is a great honor to help people grow their families at our Bay Area fertility clinic and state-of-the-art IVF lab

 The most successful IVF labs foster optimal conditions for embryo development and employ advanced lab equipment alongside rigorous safety protocols.
 The success of IVF treatments hinges on the expertise of skilled embryologists who carry out their work with precision, rooted in scientific excellence and stringent quality control.